GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 It serves as an engine coordinating all the components mentioned above.

 At a high level, it serves as an orchestrator of the overall simulation process.
-Both the microphone agent, also referred as the _agent_, and the various sound sources (speech and non-speech) get managed by the simulator.
+The simulator manages both the microphone agent, also referred to as the _agent_, and the various sound sources (speech and non-speech).

 Although the room, representing the spatial and acoustic properties of the environment, and the microphone array have to be provided to the simulator at initialization, the latter can take care of creating the different sound sources.
 Once configured, the simulator may be interacted with.
 This process takes place in discrete time steps that each resemble the following execution:
-- The audio objects (agent and sources) might first be relocated
+- The audio objects (agent and sources) might first be relocated.
 - The acoustic simulation is then performed by the `Room` module, itself using the #acr("RIR") simulation library.
   The simulator ensures to propagate the positions and orientations of all elements as well as setting the right input signal of each source.
 - Finally, acoustic features can be collected in multiple representations: raw multi-channel waveforms, #acr("STFT") or #acr("ILD")/#acr("IPD").